turingschool/front-end-curriculum/lessons/module-3/advanced-react-hooks.md

 ### The useContext hook

-Before hooks, we would have use of `ThemeContext.Consumer` in order get the context out of the component heirarchy.
-However, using the new `useContext` hook, we can eaisily tell any component to grab the value for a particular context.
+Before hooks, we would have use of `ThemeContext.Consumer` in order get the context out of the component hierarchy.
+However, using the new `useContext` hook, we can easily tell any component to grab the value for a particular context.

 `useContext` takes one argument, the context which it should look in the tree